paganswrath/CContra/README.md

 A Port of Contra from the NES / 6502 Asm - C Translation.

 ##
 **Legal Notice** - This Project contains NO Original Source code, NO Assets from the game, NO Original content Period.
-All game logic was taken from a clean room reverse engineering project of the original rom.
 ##

 ## ***Total Progress -> 0%***